 Eye Treatment Preserves Professor's Sight and Quality of Life

 Thirty-five years ago, Professor Edward Lueders was diagnosed with age-related macular degeneration (AMD), the number one blinding eye disease in older adults.
 Although there is not yet a cure for AMD, the effects of the disease can be slowed with intervention and treatment.
-Lueders turned to Michael Teske, M.D. at the University of Utah Moran Eye Center to manage his worsening condition.
+Lueders turned to Michael Teske, M.D. at the John A. Moran Eye Center at the University of Utah to manage his worsening condition.

 Over the years, Dr. Teske has treated Lueders and helped him stay on top of his disease.
 “I’m indebted to Dr. Teske for keeping me aware of my AMD and helping to manage it,” said Lueders.

 Lueders also participated in Moran’s Patient Support Services program with Julia Kleinschmidt, Ph.D., L.C.S.W., to learn about the devices available to help him use his remaining vision optimally.
 “Julia looked after me and helped me to understand what types of tools were best for my condition.
 She was very conscientious of me and was a great support,” he says.
 As a retired professor of English at the University of Utah, Lueders has published 12 books ranging from poetry to WWII novels and writing is part of his everyday life.
 Because it is important for him to continue his work, he uses a special voice-over computer program that reads everything he types.
 He also uses a close-circuit television screen to read, which magnifies the text large enough for him to see clearly.